spectrocloud/librarium/content/docs/04-clusters/03-edge/10-palette-canvos.md

 ## Create User Data File
-Create a **user-data** file to configure the edge host's login credentials and auto-registration token.
+Create a **user-data** file to configure the edge host's login credentials and auto-registration token to automatically allow the new edge hosts to register themselves with Palette.
 If you want further customization, refer to the [Edge Configuration Stages](https://docs.spectrocloud.com/clusters/edge/edge-configuration/cloud-init#edgeconfigurationstages) and [User Data Parameters](https://docs-latest.spectrocloud.com/clusters/edge/edge-configuration/installer-reference) documents outlining different other stages and possible parameters, respectively, you can configure in the **user-data** file.

 To create a minimalistic **user-data** file for the current example, copy and issue the command below.
 Before you issue this command, ensure to edit the `edgeHostToken` parameter value with the registration token you created above.
 You can click on the *Points of Interest* numbers below to learn more about each attribute.